 A great deal of these glass beads were produced in Jablonec nad Nisou, in the Jizera Mountains in Bohemia (Czech Republic), where, from the mid-18th century, glass wares such as buttons, imitation gemstones, beads, and chandelier crystals were produced in large quantities.
 A conglomeration of mostly small-scale producers were organised into the so-called Gablonzer Industrie, forming a large production and distribution network that was focussed heavily on exports.
 After the Second World War, these companies were placed under state control in Czechoslovakia, with the German producers relocating to the region around Kaufbeuren.
 To this day, the Czech company Preciosa, from Jablonec, continues to produce the “rocailles” that are so prized by Indigenous tribes in the Amazon.
 A number of these are on display within the permanent collection of the Munzkabinett alongside other examples of non-coin currency.

 Glass beads have historically been and continue to be a key component of a trading network in which the identification with one’s own cultural assets goes hand in hand with the propagation and marketing of this tradition.
 To accompany the exhibition, the Ye’kwana people from Brazil will also be offering their original handcrafted objects for sale in the museum shop.

-The presentation was developed by Andrea Scholz (Ethnologisches Museum), Christian Stoess (Münzkabinett) and Catalina Heroven (General Directorate), in collaboration with representatives from the Associação Wanassedume Ye'kwana – SEDUUME, and as part of the collaborative project Geteiltes Wissen (Shared Knowledge), initiated and coordinated by Andrea Scholz.
+Exhibition intervention as part of the series WEITWINKEL: Andrea Scholz (Ethnologisches Museum), Christian Stoess (Münzkabinett) and Catalina Heroven (General Directorate), in collaboration with representatives from the Associação Wanassedume Ye'kwana – SEDUUME, and as part of the collaborative project Geteiltes Wissen (Shared Knowledge), initiated and coordinated by Andrea Scholz.